mafintosh/pbs/README.md

 encoder.pipe(someTransportStream).pipe(decoder)
 ```

-Since the entire stream is valid protobuf you could even save it to a file
+Since the entire stream is valid protobuf, you could even save it to a file
-and parse it using another protobuf parser to debug an application
+and parse it using another protobuf parser to debug an application.

 ## License